akshay-gupta123/fun_with_JS/sudo/README.md

 ## Sudols

-**It's a miniature version of much versatile <em>ls command</em> of linux terminal <br>** **As ls is not available in Windows so helps me a little while working on Windows also become a mini project for my node js skills**
+**It's a miniature version of much versatile <em>ls command</em> of linux terminal <br>** **As <em>ls command</em> is not available in Windows so helps me a little while working on Windows also become a mini project for my node js skills**

 ## Usage